junxit/us-congress-bills-115/metadata.md

 - 2017-06-08 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 With written report No. 115-100.
 - 2017-06-08 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 With written report No. 115-100.
 - 2017-06-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 130.
+- 2018-06-28 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4809; text: CR S4809)
+- 2018-06-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S4809; text: CR S4809)